Adjustment of Status

 - Copy of your I-797 Notice of Action, showing that your I-140, Immigrant Petition for Alien Worker, has been received or approved by INS

 - Form I-693, Medical Examination of Aliens Seeking Adjustment of Status (must be completed by the USCIS authorized physician)

 - Form G-28 Notice of Entry of Appearance as Attorney or Representative.
 This will enable your lawyer to represent you.

-- You might be required to submit copies of marriage or divorce certificate, death certificate (of spouse), birth certificates for children and certified copies of any arrests or criminal records, depends on your case.
+- You might be required to submit copies of marriage or divorce certificate, death certificate (of spouse), birth certificates for children and certified copies of any arrests or criminal records, depending on your case

-- Other than these may be more documents required and depends on individual case.
-An immigration Lawyer should be consulted for any further requirements.
+Other than these, there may be more documents required and depends on your individual case.
+An immigration lawyer should be consulted for any further requirements.